 My first book was published by IVP in 2016.
-My second book, tentatively titled Campus Lights, is due to be published by Muddy Pearl in July 2019.
+My second book, Campus Lights: Students Living and Speaking for Jesus Around the World, is due to be published by Muddy Pearl in July 2019.

 Check out the blurb from the back cover of my first book, which is available from Barnes and Noble, Target, Walmart, Amazon (US, Canada or UK sites), InterVarsity Press, and worldwide through Book Depository:

 “There’s no such thing as a non-Christian.